jstepien/skrot/README.md

 Interested in some numbers?
 Take a look at [results of our benchmarks][numbers].

+Skrót comes in two variants:

+  - a native library written in portable C, and
+  - a pure Java library with no native dependencies.

 [numbers]: https://github.com/jstepien/skrot/tree/master/benchmark
 [definition]: http://en.wiktionary.org/wiki/skr%C3%B3t

 ## Usage

+Skrót has two implementations: a native one and a JVM one.
+They share no code and the way they're built and used differs.

+### Native library and a command line tool

 A tentative C API is specified in `skr.h`.
 It's implemented in form of a shared library `libskr`.